codingMustache/codingMustache/README.md

 ## Daily Trivia

-In computing terms, typically what does CLI stand for?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Command Line Interface
+ 1. Percent Sign
- 2. Common Language Interface
+ 2. Dollar Sign
- 3. Control Line Interface
+ 3. Asterisk
- 4. Common Language Input
+ 4. Exclamation Mark

 <details>
   <summary>Answer</summary>
-  Command Line Interface
+  Exclamation Mark
 </details>